 Joel first became involved with Sands in February 2008 following the stillbirth of his daughter Maisie.
-It was at that time that he took up running, completing the Great South Run in Maisie’s memory in October of 2008.
-Joel has been running ever since and successfully completed the London Marathon ten years on in 2018, again fundraising for Sands.
+It was at that time that he took up running, completing the Great South Run in Maisie’s memory for Sands in October of 2008, and the London Marathon ten years on in 2018.

 Dr Sarah Stock